-From the latest offers to the last word on speeds, this review is all you need to know about BT's new superfast service.
+From the latest offers to the last word on speeds, this review covers everything there is to know about BT's superfast service.

-To keep things simple we've boiled Infinity down to six things you really need to know to get the measure of the service.
+To keep things simple we've boiled Infinity down to seven things customers should really know to get the measure of the service.

 To get a quick overview skip ahead to our conclusion.

-We endeavour to keep this article up to date, but offers are subject to change at short notice, so please check with the BT site for the most up to date information.
+We endeavour to keep this article up to date, but offers are subject to change at short notice.
+Please check with the BT site for the most up to date information.

 Enter your phone number and / or postcode above to check availability in your area.

-For more information on the various package options, including deals with BT's pay TV service, see our main BT review here.
+For more information on the various package options, including bundling calls and TV deals, and the extras available, see our main BT review here.

-It's a bold claim from such a large provider, and one we'll be keeping an eye on.
+It's a bold claim from such a large provider, and one we're keeping an eye on.

 See our guide to fair use here for more on BT's fair use policy and traffic management.

-Another point worth noting from the table above is that BT Infinity subscribers need to have a working BT phone line with a BT calls package.
+Another point worth noting from the table above is that BT Infinity subscribers need to have a working BT phone line and pay BT for their line rental.

-4. The BT Home Hub 4 is a cut above
+5. The BT Smart Hub is a cut above

 In brief, this means devices that can connect at the fastest speeds aren't affected by older devices, mobile phones or other equipment around the home like remote controlled toys or microwaves.

-Now automatic, the Hub 4 offers a power saving feature that can help to reduce power consumption when the connection isn't being used and without disconnecting the broadband - something which can cause havoc with smart equipment in the exchange reducing speeds on what it detects to be an "unstable" line.
+Each new Hub has slightly improved on the power saving ability of the last, helping to reduce consumption when the network isn't being used, without disconnecting the broadband - something which can cause havoc with smart equipment in the exchange, reducing speeds on what it detects to be an "unstable" line.

-All in all, the BT Home Hub 4, and Hub 3, are offering far more than the generic routers that most ISPs offer.
+All in all, the BT Smart Hub offers far more than most other ISPs' routers.